autowarefoundation/autoware/ros/src/computing/planning/decision/packages/decision_maker/README.md

 ##### Publish topic
 You need to know in advance the index of the waypoint you want to stop.
 The index is `gid` of waypoint.
-1. Publihsh `state/stop_order_wpidx` topic with the index you want to stop.
+1. Publish `state/stop_order_wpidx` topic with the index you want to stop.
 2. After the vehicle has stopped, publish `/state_cmd` topic with `clear` key and then the vehicle will resume driving.

 ### Lane change